Home-Sharing-Team/final-capstone-Project-Back-End/README.md

 - After successfully sing up or logging in, I can see a form to upload all information and photos for a new property (see A.2).
 - If the user was already logged in, the “Become a Host” button takes the user directly to the form, without requesting sign up or log in.
 - After entering the new property info, the page shows the homepage and a message with: “Thank you for uploading your property”.
-- There must be an option for the property owner to block periods of time to avoid user to make reservations on those periods.
+- There must be an option for the property owner to block periods of time to avoid users to make reservations on those periods.

 C) In the navbar I can see also buttons or links to sign up, log in, and log out.

 D) In the navbar I can see a button to show the list of all uploaded properties for the logged-in user.
-After clicking this button, the page shows the list of proprties names uploaded by the logged in user.
+After clicking this button, the page shows the list of property names uploaded by the logged-in user.
 Each name is a link to the show page of the property.
 If a name is clicked, the page will show:
 - The name of the property,
 - A button for updating general information,
 - A button for deleting the property from the list,
 - And a "Block periods" button for creating blocked periods.
-- If the "Block periods" button is clicked, the page shows a form with tow input fields (or a calendar) to enter start and end dates for the block period, and a button to save the new blocked period.
-After saving the blocked period, the page shows again the list of uploaded properties for this user, which contains a button to navigate to homepage.
+- If the "Block periods" button is clicked, the page shows a form with two input fields (or a calendar) to enter start and end dates for the block period, and a button to save the new blocked period.
+After saving the blocked period, the page shows again the list of uploaded properties for this user, which contains a button to navigate to the homepage.

 E) In the navbar I can see a button to show the list of all the reservations created by the logged-in user, with the name of the property, reservation Id, and a button to delete it.